 Collaboratories: Call for Faculty Proposals

 Do you have a research project you’d like to develop into an interactive digital experience?
-Do you want to work on the project with a team of undergraduate students and experienced designers and developers at the Ahmanson Lab?
-A Collaboratory might be perfect for you.
+Do you have a project that explores how artificial intelligence shapes culture, politics, or public discourse?
+Do you want to work with a team of undergraduate students and experienced designers and developers at the Ahmanson Lab?

 What are Collaboratories?

 Collaboratories are yearlong projects that combine guided interdisciplinary research with innovative digital making.
 While Collaboratories are often tied to, and advance, faculty research, their ultimate aim is to engage undergraduate students in work that connects academic research with design thinking and digital fabrication.
-Collaboratories have two main components:
+In essence, Collaboratories center on a research topic that is best explored via the hands-on production of a digital artifact—for instance, a game, a software application, a data drive tool, or a virtual environment.

 Faculty need not have any technical expertise related to the production of the Collaboratory’s digital project.
 Ahmanson Lab staff provide all technical support as well as all project management and planning, allowing faculty to focus on content.